UrsineRaven/VSCodePortable/README.md

 ## How it works

 The bat file launches an AutoHotkey script which parses a page from Visual Studio's website and extracts the latest version.
-It then compares that to the local version of Code.
+It then compares that to the version of the local copy of Visual Studio Code.
 If you choose to update, it downloads the new version and updates your local copy.
-The bat file then launches the portable copy of Code.
+The bat file then launches the local copy.

+## Issues/Requests/Source

+Please report issues or submit feature requests in the [*Issues*](https://github.com/UrsineRaven/VSCodePortable/issues) section of [this project on GitHub](https://github.com/UrsineRaven/VSCodePortable).

+The source is obviously on GitHub, but you can also find the bulk of the code in the ahk file in the App/Bin directory.

+Also, the programs used by VSCodePortable ([AutoHotkey](https://www.autohotkey.com/) and [7-zip](https://www.7-zip.org/)) are both open source.
+You can find their source online somewhere.

-## To-Dos
+## To-Do's

 * [ ] Check licensing for 7-zip and AutoHotkey and add any license files necessary
 * [ ] Package bat as an exe